-The following sections provide additional detail and potential questions to aid in conducting an analysis of each risk factor as part of the BSA/AML risk assessment.
+The following sections provide additional detail and potential questions to aid in analyzing each risk factor as part of the AML/CFT risk assessment.

 Products and services

-Understanding the financial institution's products and services involves knowing how many customers or members use these services, as well as the risks involved in those products or services.
+Understanding the financial institution's products and services involves knowing how many customers or members use these services and the risks involved in those products or services.
 For example, the following questions may be asked:

 Although not all-inclusive, other products and services that you may want to include in your review are: